The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \subsubsection{Procedure}

-The study consisted of three main parts: (1) fine-tuning survey for personalization and background processing for text generation, (2) postcard text production with the interaction methods (\autoref{sec:system_design}).
-This was followed by an authorship and interaction questionnaire.
-(3) Two days later, there was a final questionnaire on text recognition, text rating, and general conclusions.
+The study consisted of three main parts: (1) a fine-tuning survey for personalization, followed by background processing for generating personalized texts, (2) postcard text production with the interaction methods (\autoref{sec:system_design}), followed by an authorship and interaction questionnaire (see \autoref{tab:study1_measures}, Part 2), and (3) a final questionnaire on text recognition, text rating, and general conclusions.
+This final questionnaire was deployed two days later.
 In accordance with the declaration of Helsinki, we informed participants about their rights and the study procedure and only started the study if they gave their consent to take part in it.

-\paragraph{Part 1: Fine-Tuning and Background Processing} For collecting fine-tuning input, we first asked participants to write responses of approximately 300-800 characters to 18 different prompts.
+\paragraph{Part 1: Fine-Tuning Survey and Background Processing} For collecting fine-tuning input, we first asked participants to write responses of approximately 330-800 characters to 18 different prompts.
 The style and theme of the prompts resembled the prompt that we used for postcard generation in Part 2 (see below).
 Examples of prompts are ``Please describe yourself in about 5 sentences.'' and ``What was your favorite vacation?''
 The participants were then asked to upload five texts they had previously written (e.g., blog posts or emails to friends) and match each one with a suitable prompt.
-Once the fine-tuning questionnaire was complete, we randomly assigned half the participants to the personalized condition and the other half to the pseudo-personalized condition.
-All participants responded to the fine-tuning questions regardless of their assigned personalization group.
-This served to mitigate response bias and the placebo effect in human-computer interaction \cite{kosch_placebo_2022,Caraban2019}.
+The full list of prompts is shown in \autoref{tab:study1_measures}.

-Before inviting participants to Part 2, we personalized Davinci models\footnote{\url{https://beta.openai.com/docs/guides/fine-tuning}} with the data of the participants in the personalization group and generated five individual postcards for the postcard prompt (``Write a postcard from New York to a friend.
-The postcard should have between 100 and 200 words.'').
-For the pseudo-personalization group, we randomly alternated between three distinct text sets that contained 5 of the 15 pre-generated texts\footnote{Technical details and the text sets are provided as supplementary material.}.
+Once the fine-tuning questionnaire was complete, we performed the background processing.
+We randomly assigned half the participants to the personalized condition and the other half to the placebo-personalized condition.
+We personalized Davinci models\footnote{\url{https://beta.openai.com/docs/guides/fine-tuning}} with the data of the participants in the personalization group and generated five individual postcards for the postcard prompt (``Write a postcard from New York to a friend.
+The postcard should have between 100 and 200 words.''; three postcards for \choosing{} and one each for the other \ims{}).
+For the placebo-personalization group, we randomly alternated between three distinct text sets that contained 5 of the 15 pre-generated texts\footnote{Technical details and the text sets are provided as supplementary material.}.